SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 ## 📖 Description

-This Blueprint uses a Zigbee2MQTT built sensor to sort out the multitude of commands from the Xiaomi Magic Cube Remote.
+This Blueprint uses a Zigbee2MQTT built sensor to sort out the 38 commands available from the Xiaomi Magic Cube Remote.
 The split out of functions gives you the ability to assign local scripts or functions to do the things you want the remote to do.
 Functions that are left empty will simply do nothing.

+### 🍎 There is a set of 36 event functions that will trigger on specific actions on specific sides that are listed as **Group 1 actions 🍎**

+### 🍊 There is a set of 6 event functions that will trigger on specific actions on *ANY* side that are listed as **Group 2 sctions 🍊**

+### 🍐 There is a set of 30 event functions that will trigger on cube flips to & froma specific sides that are listed as **Group 3 sctions 🍐**

+### 🍩 There are 2 actions (shake and drop) that only occur once and are OK to be combined with any other group

-There are a set of event functions that will trigger on *ANY* side.
-Please be aware that the *ANY* functions and the Side Specific functions **BOTH** trigger every time.
-Therefore I suggest if you just have a couple of things you want this remote to do that you choose the *ANY* events.
-If you want more that a few events, you should NOT use the *ANY* and instead use the functions on the numbered sides.
+Please be aware that ALL actions except the 2 listed above / 🍩 will trigger an action in **ALL 3 groups at the same time** every time.
+Therefore I suggest if you just have a couple of things you want this remote to do that you choose the *ANY / Group 2 / 🍊* events.
+If you want more than a few events, you should select actions in **Group 1 / 🍎 OR Group 3 / 🍐**.
+With careful selection you can use mixed groups, but you run the risk of a single cube action triggering more than 1 Home Assistant action and making a mess of things 🍱.

+#### NOTICE: This cube *can* be triggered 74 ways, but only 38 of them are unique

+There is sample code to make the template sensor in the help file on GitHib named the same as this one and in the community page related to this.

-Within this code there is an event handler that will 'latch' the last command that the blueprint finds and sends that to the event buss.
+Within this blueprint there is an event handler that will latch the last command that the blueprint finds and sends that to the event buss.
 From there a simple Template sensor can grab it and show you the last action sent.
-This will help  when setting up new functions and to troubleshoot strange behaviors.
-Here is a sample Template sensor to capture this event:
+Thie will help when setting up new functions and to troubleshoot strange behaviours.

 ```yaml
 template: